It is the story of one man and his two trips down the Trinity River—two trips taken fifty-four years apart.

 Despite his efforts, canalization of the Trinity never occurred, of course, and in early 1942 the commodore was injured when he fell on the banks of the river, still researching the river’s natural resources.
 “When I die,” he said, “I don’t want any weeping at my funeral.
 I want my body cremated and the ashes sprinkled into the Trinity River.
 And don’t play any funeral dirges.
 I believe in action.
 I want some snappy music at my funeral, like ‘My Bonnie Lies Over the Ocean’ or ‘Turkey in the Straw’ . . . nothing sad . . .
 I just want folks to remember, there was a man who was willing to make a fool of himself if he thought it would help his fellow man.”
 (Photo from Life magazine, 1941.)

 Commodore Basil Muse Hatfield, first admiral of the Trinity River, died in 1942 while living in Liberty, Texas, located on the river he loved.

 As for the commodore’s wish that his ashes be scattered on his beloved river, his final trip down the Trinity would face some snags of its own.
 His ashes were brought back to Fort Worth from Liberty but would not be consigned to the river until a son serving in the Navy consented.

 That son, a graduate of Poly High, was taken prisoner by the Japanese and held in the Philippines.
 He was killed in December 1944 when the United States sank the unmarked Japanese military ship on which the young Hatfield and other POWs were being transferred to Japan.

-At last, in 1987, forty-five years after he died, the commodore took his final trip down the river he had championed, he took his final trip down the river.
-From the Belknap Street Bridge, where his 1933 trip had begun, his ashes were sprinkled, no doubt spicing up the Trinity soup considerably.
+At last, in 1987, fifty-four years after the commodore took his first trip down the river he had championed, he took his final trip down the river.
+From the Belknap Street Bridge, where his 1933 trip had begun, his ashes were sprinkled, no doubt spicing up considerably the Trinity soup.